cjpgdk/swipp-prestashop/README.md

 official download of Prestashop 1.5.0.1 can't function as stable shop (FOR ME) so not tested AND NOT SUPPORTED!

+if updating the module, you may need to uninstall the mudule and install it again

 ###Tested on

 	Prestashop 1.5.0.2